ruhui0806/fs-psql-lecture/readme.md

 Note: So in migrations, the names of the tables and columns are written exactly as they appear in the database (snake_case_form), while models use Sequelize's default camelCase naming convention.

-### Note: Naming convention for tables and columns
+### Naming convention

+For tables and columns:

-<li> In Model files: camel-case form, e.g.,: userId.
+<li> In Model files:  Sequelize's default camelCase naming convention, e.g., userId.
 <li> In migration files: snake-case form, e.g.,: user_id.

+Migration file names should always be named alphabetically when created so that previous changes are always before newer changes.
+One good way to achieve this order is to start the migration file name with the date and a sequence number.

 ## Many-to-Many relationship